 - i.
 Brize Norton's designated historic heritage assets and their settings, both above and below ground, including listed buildings, scheduled monuments and conservation areas will be conserved and enhanced for their historic significance and their important contribution to local distinctiveness, character, and sense of place (Appendix 06 Document B Heritage Assets). - ii.
-The main road through Brize Norton village, Station Road, is a busy road that has a detrimental impact on heritage assets.
-Proposals for further development should have regard to the "Traffic in Villages" toolkit developed by Hamilton-Baillie Associates in conjunction with Dorset AONB Partnership as well as the Brize Norton Design Code. - iii.
-Proposals for development that affect non-designated historic assets will be considered taking account of the scale of any harm or loss and the significance of the heritage asset as set out in the National Planning Policy Framework (NPPF 2023) and with regard to the Brize Norton Design Code. - iv.
-Whilst this policy mainly relates to standing buildings, this policy notes the importance of other heritage assets such as archaeological sites, locally listed buildings, or areas of identified historic landscape character, notably the route of former Roman roads and deserted villages such as Astrop and Caswell and other heritage assets which need to be conserved and enhanced as set out in NPPF.
-(Appendix 06 Document B Heritage Assets)
+Development proposals in Station Road should be designed to minimise their impact on heritage assets. - iii.
+Proposals for development that affect non-designated historic assets will be considered taking account of the scale of any harm or loss and the significance of the heritage asset as set out in the National Planning Policy Framework (NPPF 2023) and with regard to the Brize Norton Design Code.